PEARCE CREEK DMCF

 The steps involved in the Pearce Creek DMCF reactivation include:

 - Appropriate amendments to the Cecil County Master Water and Sewer Plan to define the specific service area for the water system and water service provider.
 The Master Water and Sewer Plan was approved by the Cecil County Council on January 20, 2015, which included nineteen (19) conditions.
-The Cecilton component of the Master Water and Sewer Plan has been approved by MDE.
+The Cecilton component of the Master Water and Sewer Plan was approved by MDE.

 Back to Top